Today's Articles

 The Chicago Defender newspaper was founded on this date in 1905.
 The brainchild of Robert Abbott, it was one of the first Black newspapers in this country to reach a circulation of more than 100,000.

-During the era classified by historians as the "Great Migration," from 1915 to 1948, The Chicago Defender and Abbott played a major informational role.
+From 1915 to 1948, during the era classified by historians as the "Great Migration," The Chicago Defender and Abbott played a major informational role.
 Using its pages, Abbott influenced more than 50,000 African Americans to leave southern states and come to Chicago.
-The paper stated that in Chicago, the opportunities for employment, education, and personal freedom were immensely greater.
+The paper stated that the opportunities for employment, education, and personal freedom were immensely greater in Chicago.
 On February 4, 1956, Abbott's nephew, John H. Sengstacke, took over the Chicago Daily Defender.

-The Chicago Daily Defender today is a newspaper that gives readers worldwide news coverage, excellent features, and a myriad of other sections.
+The Chicago Daily Defender Today newspaper gives readers worldwide news coverage, excellent features, and many other sections.
 The Defender does not limit its news columns to African American subjects.
 Instead, it covers the full spectrum of news.
-However, its major audience is the African American market, and its purpose is to fulfill the African American need for a publication dedicated to this cause.
+However, its primary audience is the African American market, and its purpose is to fulfill the African American need for a publication dedicated to this cause.

 To Become a News Editor & Publisher